s4dhulabs/LFWFBD/Cases/LFCS-1.md

 <br/>

 As you can see, the analysis will return to the same issues we saw in the previous CVE.
 Here I would like to highlight just one detail: ``` the threshold for failed login attempts ```.
-This characteristic is directly related to the most common negative/reactive controls, yet, it is hard to conceive some aspects of it, such as how to reasonably hit the consensus about how many attempts are enough or how to establish a fair amount of time until the next round.
+This characteristic is directly related to the most common negative/reactive controls, yet, as simple as it seems, it's tricky to conceive some crucial aspects, such as:

+* How to avoid concurrency issue
+* How to establish a fair amount of time until the next round.
+* How to reasonably hit the consensus about how many attempts are enough

 ## Mitigation Insights<a name="item3"></a>
 _[Section in progress]_